benkolera/talk-opaleye/code/README.md

 worthwhile noting some points.

-The query generation is purposefully not a monad and that is (at least my intuition) that the arbitrary nesting of monadic computation gets you into trouble by allowing you to refer to things that aren't actually valid any more (because they are in a subquery and weren't projected/aggregated out of the query, etc).
+The query generation is purposefully not a monad and that is (at least my intuition) because the arbitrary nesting of monadic computation gets you into trouble by allowing you to refer to things that aren't actually valid any more (because they are in a subquery and weren't projected/aggregated out of the query, etc).